G-Research/fasttrackml/docs/fasttrackml_python_client.md

 ## FastTrackML Python Client Overview

-`fasttrackml` is a Python package that fully leverage the capabilities of MLFlow, FastTrackML extends its functionality by providing additional methods for a more convenient and efficient user experience.
+`fasttrackml` is a Python package that extends MLFlow's capabilities by providing additional methods.

 **Enhanced Logging Methods:**